nhanb/pytaku/README.md

 ```

 This will copy all assets into `target_dir/static`.
 You can now instruct
 nginx/caddy/etc. to serve this dir on `/static/*` paths.
-There's an example
-caddyfile to do this in the ./contrib/ dir.

 # LICENSE